erykjj/jwlmanager/res/HELP.md

 ######
 The **status bar** shows the name of the currently opened archive.
 The **Count** column shows the number of items for each branch of the tree.
 ######
-The items are initially **sorted** by decreasing count.
-Clicking on the column headers allows for sorting the tree as well; clicking the same header again reverses the sort.
+Clicking on the column headers allows for **sorting** the tree; clicking the same header again reverses the sort.
 #####
 ######
 ### View